foundation/foundation-sites/docs/pages/button.md

 <button type="button" class="button warning" disabled>Disabled</button>
 ```

-Alternatively, you can also disable hollow buttons.
+Alternatively, you can also use disabled hollow buttons.

 ```html_example
 <a class="button hollow disabled" href="#" aria-disabled>Disabled</a>